UK parliamentary committee to conclude Boris Johnson 'partygate' inquiry - ExBulletin

 UK parliamentary committee to conclude Boris Johnson ‘partygate’ inquiry

-LONDON (AP) A British parliamentary committee meets on Monday to wrap up its inquiry into whether former Prime Minister Boris Johnson misled lawmakers about which parties in his Downing Street office breached lockdown restrictions of COVID-19.
+LONDON — A UK parliamentary committee meets on Monday to wrap up its inquiry into whether former Prime Minister Boris Johnson misled lawmakers about which parties in his Downing Street office breached COVID-19 lockdown restrictions .

 Members of Parliament’s Privileges Committee have vowed to continue the investigation into Johnson’s conduct after he unexpectedly resigned as lawmaker on Friday and angrily accused political opponents of ousting him in a witch hunt.